 The training program for PhD's is organized by both the Graduate School of the Faculty of Law (GGSL) and the university Groningen Graduate School (GGS).
 Both Graduate Schools offer modules for PhD's during the period they spend writing their thesis.
 The GGS offers courses that are relevant to all PhD's, no matter their discipline, whereas the GGSL offers courses that are specifically interesting for those who specialize in legal research.

-The GGSL aims at creating a inspiring, supportive, international research environment where senior and junior researchers meet and learn from each other.
-Critical reflection, a multidisciplinary approach of the various legal disciplines and the exchange of ideas and experience of all researchers are important elements in the whole PhD trajectory.
+The GGSL aims at creating an inspiring, supportive, international research environment where senior and junior researchers meet and learn from each other.
+Critical reflection, a multidisciplinary approach of the various legal disciplines, and the exchange of ideas and experience of all researchers are important elements in the whole PhD trajectory.

-Towards the end of the first year the Director of the GGSL reviews the progress of the research based on the Training and Supervision Plan (TSP), the approved research proposal and a proof of what has been achieved (chapter, article, report).
-The participation in the PhD Training programme is also reviewed.
+Towards the end of the first year, the Director of the GGSL reviews the progress of the research based on the Training and Supervision Plan (TSP), the approved research proposal, and proof of what has been achieved (chapter, article, report).
+Participation in the PhD Training programme is also reviewed.
 On the basis of these documents and after an interview with the PhD and supervisors in which successes but also potential problems are discussed, the Director then decides about the continuation of the project.

 PhD researchers will receive professional guidance from their promotor and supervisor.
 They are included in the research community at different levels: by maintaining close contacts with fellow PhD researchers, their supervisors, the entire academic staff, and researchers from other disciplines.
 They will also be stimulated to take part in scientific activities - such as attending and presenting their findings at a national or international conference - and to publish articles in scientific journals.